nheidloff/heidloffblog/README.md

 bash tools/test
 ```

-If you need JavaScript code, run this in the first terminal:
+If you need to change JavaScript code, run this in the first terminal:

 ```
 bash tools/run